 This time next week I’ll be able to wee whenever I want, wherever I want thanks to a Suprapubic catheter.
 It’s been a long time coming, 3 whole years in fact since I first opened up to my consultant about the negative impact on my quality of life being unable to access standard disabled persons toilet facilities due to the extent of my muscle-wasting condition.
 Never in my life would I have ever seen myself self-advocating for an operation.
 Who in their right mind would willingly ask for surgery?
 You expect your medical team to bring the solutions to you, not to have to seek other people with similar conditions, in similar predicaments to yourself to problem solve yourself.
-That’s exactly what I had to do after 15 YEARS of holding it in all day, every day, restricting fluid intake to the bare minimal and battle constant urinary infections as a result, just to lead an active life as a full-time wheelchair user and Mum of 2.
+That’s exactly what I had to do after 15 YEARS of holding it in all day, every day, restricting fluid intake to the bare minimum and battle constant urinary infections as a result, just to lead an active life as a full-time wheelchair user and Mum of 2.

 Prep at Home